DanRuta/jsNet/README.md

 https://ai.danruta.co.uk - Interactive MNIST Digit classifier, using FCLayers only.

 ##  Usage
+There are two different versions in the dist folder.
+The original ```jsNet.min.js``` is the JavaScript only version.
+To use the WebAssembly version, use the ```jsNetWebAssembly.min.js``` file.
+To use WebAssembly, you must also include the ```NetWASM.js``` file.
+This is the 'glue' code created by emscripten, and it will be importing the ```NetWASM.wasm``` file, so you need to have that available, also.

+### JavaScript
 When using in the browser, you just include the ```jsNet.min.js``` file.
 In nodejs, you just ```npm install jsnet``` and  require it like so:
 ```javascript
 const {Network, Layer, FCLayer, ConvLayer, PoolLayer, Filter, Neuron, NetMath, NetUtil} = require("jsNet")
 // Get just what you need.
 ```
 Layer is an alias for FCLayer, for people not using the library for convolutional networks.

+### WebAssembly

+I've kept the API almost identical to the JavaScript only version.
+The biggest difference is that with WebAssembly, currently, the file must be served by a server.
+Otherwise, until version 3.0 is released, while the WebAssembly version gets fleshed out, there will be missing features.
+I will be following the same feature release order as version 1.0 -> 2.0.

 I will use [the MNIST dataset](https://github.com/cazala/mnist) in the examples below.